MasterDSBD2023/Jamil-Meftahi/HomeWork-DeepLearning-projects/README.md

 # HomeWork-projects
 # My name is Jamil Meftahi , a data enthusiast
-# this repository is specific to home works & projects in Deep learning given by our professor BEN LAHMER LAHBIB in the master Data science & Big data, 2022/2023
+# this repository is specific to homeworks & projects in Deep learning given by our professor BEN LAHMER LAHBIB in the master Data science & Big data, 2022/2023